Skip to Content Skip to Navigation

 3. One of our fleet of inspection vehicles will be dispatched to your home, anywhere in Sydney.

-At the end of Airsafe’s asbestos inspection, you’ll receive a comprehensive survey report.
+At the end of Airsafe’s inspection, you’ll receive a comprehensive survey report.
 One of our recommendations might be professional asbestos removal.
 If that’s the case, Airsafe can recommend a reputable asbestos removal contractor who won’t cut corners.

 • Most of us have heard of asbestos, but not everyone fully understands what it is.
 Simply put, asbestos refers to a set of six naturally occurring fibrous minerals.
 Among these, chrysotile, amosite and crocidolite asbestos are the most common.